Just Starting our “Experiencing Everest Series“?

 The yak’s revenge perhaps?
 Return of the yak?
 I did giggle at the thought that I was yakking up yak.
 My sadistic sense of humor was intact so I knew I would be fine, eventually.
 I had to hike 18km to get off this mountain first…

 At 6AM, I hobbled back to the room with the options to be sick and stay, or suck it up and hit the road.

 “Yeah, I heard you in there all night,” Chris said.
 “You sounded like a velociraptor.
 So, what do you want to do?”

 Encouraging.
 Very encouraging.

 At just about checkout time, the answer became “suck it up.”
-Chris had bought a flight on Yeti Airlines for the following day, but if there is room most of the Lukla Airport serving airlines will gladly move your ticket forward.
-We decided make the attempt.
-We would try to make it to the airport in time for the last flight, which meant we had to move fast…whether or not my guts were leaking.
+Chris purchased a flight on Yeti Airlines for the following day, but if there is room on an outgoing flight most of the Lukla Airport serving airlines will gladly move your ticket forward.
+Walking with the risk of throwing up or a “surprise evacuation” while carrying 22lbs of gear for 11 miles wouldn’t be fun…but neither would another night sick in the Himalayas eating lentils and rice.

 In record time, we arrived in Lukla town, just minutes before 3pm.
 We literally sprinted into the airport and asked if there was any way we could switch our flights to today.

 “All of the flights have gone out already, I’m sorry,” the attendant said.

 Dammit.
 Another night on the trail.
 All of that effort sprinting was wasted.